Holographic dark energy in a coasting cosmology

 On the other side, Geraed't Hooft proposed the famous holographic principle\cite{hooft}, which has significant implications for physics and was later applied in the field of dark energy.
 The original holographic dark energy model is constrained by Bekenstein entropy, using the future event horizon as an infrared cutoff, and its dark energy equation of state parameter manifests as a constant determined by $c$($c$ is a constant)\cite{holographic1, holographic2, holographic3}.
 This model describes the acceleration of the expansion of the universe, and it has attracted a lot of attention.
 On this basis, physicists have attempted to consider other cutoffs and modified entropies to describe the expansion evolution of the universe, aiming to achieve more accurate results\cite{otherHED1, otherHED2, otherHED3, otherHED4, otherHED5, otherHED6, otherHED7, otherHED8, otherHED9, otherHED10, otherHED11, otherHED12}.

-Currently, coasting cosmology has not received enough attention because there is no precise dynamical framework to explain it, although some observational data do support it.
-If we consider the possibility of a simple and uniform expansion in the universe, it is essential to study its theoretical mechanisms.
+Currently, while some observational data support coasting cosmology, the exploration of its underlying dynamical framework remains an open avenue.
+If we consider the possibility of a simple and uniform expansion of the universe, it is essential to establish a consistent theoretical mechanism to explain it.
 In this work, we propose a new dark energy model from entropy in conjunction with the holographic principle.
 This model uses the Hubble horizon as an infrared cutoff and employs both Bekenstein entropy and Tsallis entropy as the system's entropy to investigate the evolution of a flat FRW universe without interactions between dark energy and dark matter.
 We constrained the parameters of the dark energy model using three types of cosmological observation datasets, and obtained the best-fit parameters consistent with the model's expectations.
+Compared with previous studies, our work focuses on the dynamical evolution of holographic dark energy in a coasting cosmology background, analyzing its behavior during epochs accessible to current observations, and providing a self-consistent theoretical explanation.
 Additionally, we compared the AIC, BIC, and KIC of our model with those of the $\Lambda$CDM model to assess the fit of the models to the observational data.
 Finally, we present the conclusions and future directions of this study.